 - Larger fish accumulate toxins in their tissues when they eat contaminated smaller organisms.

-The severe decline of bald eagles and osprey in the 1950s through the 1970s was the result of bioaccumulation of DDT, a pesticide used to control insects and agricultural pests.
+The severe decline of bald eagles and osprey in the 1950s through the 1970s resulted from the bioaccumulation of DDT, a pesticide used to control insects and agricultural pests.
 DDT caused eagles to lay extremely thin-shelled eggs that would break in the nest.